Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certifying ground-state energy estimates via rejection sampling

 and that we can generate samples distributed according to $\mu$.
 Then we can generate a sample distributed according to $p\ast \nu$ from an expected number $|M|^2$ uses of such $U_x$'s. \end{theorem}

-Let us illustrate the rejection sampling routine with one of the leading examples of this work: conditioned normal random variables.
-Suppose that we wish to sample from $p\ast n_{\sigma,[a,b]}$, where $n_{\sigma,[a,b]}$ is the density of a normal random variable with mean $0$ and variance $\sigma^2$ conditioned on an interval $[a,b]$.
-That is $n_{\sigma,[a,b]}$ corresponds to the density:

-Here $\chi_{[a,b]}(x)$ is the indicator function.
-One possible strategy we will follow to sample from this distribution is to perform rejection sampling with the density $\mu$ given by the uniform distribution on $[a,b]$.
-In this case, if we implement a block-encoding of the operator
+Let us illustrate the rejection sampling routine using one of the central examples in this work: conditioned normal random variables.
+Suppose we wish to sample from the truncation of \( p \ast n_\sigma \) to the interval \( [a, b] \), where \( n_{\sigma} \) is the density of a normal random variable with mean \( 0 \) and variance \( \sigma^2 \).
+One possible strategy to sample from this distribution is to perform rejection sampling with the density \( \mu \) given by the uniform distribution over \( [a, b] \).
+Then we implement a block-encoding $U_{\sigma, \xi}$ of the operator